edgedelta/docs/docs/installation/macos.md

 > **Note**
 >
 > This document is designed for existing users.
-If you have not created an account with Edge Delta, then see [Basic Onboarding](/docs/basic-onboarding.md).
+If you have not created an account with Edge Delta, then see [Basic Onboarding](../basic-onboarding.md).

 ***

 ## Step 1: Create and Download the Agent

 1. In the Edge Delta Admin Portal, on the left-side navigation, click **Agent Settings**.
 2. Click **Create Configuration**.
 3. Select **MacOS**.
 4. Click **Save**.
-5. In the table, locate the newly created agent, and then click the corresponding green rocket to deploy additional instructions.
+5. In the table, locate the newly created agent configuration, and then click the corresponding green rocket to deploy additional instructions.
 6. Click **MacOS**.
 7. In the window that appears, copy the command.
   - This window also displays your API key.
 Copy this key for a later step.

 ***

 ## Step 2: Install the Agent

 1. Open a terminal, and paste the copied command.
   - If you are not running as **root**, then you may be asked to enter the sudo password.
 2. The installation process will deploy Edge Delta into the `/opt/edgedelta/agent/` path.
 Additionally, the `edgedelta` system service will start automatically with default configurations.

 > **Note**
 >
 > The ED\_ENV\_VARS special variable is used in the installation command to pass one or more persistent environment variables to the agent, which will run as the system service.